The Ultimate Guide to Visiting the Musical Instrument Museum in Phoenix

 The Wrigley Mansion is a coveted venue for weddings, corporate events, and private gatherings.
 Its historic and elegant setting makes it an ideal location for creating memorable moments.

-The mansion can accommodate groups as little as 15 to up to 1,500!
+The mansion can accommodate groups as small as 15 and as large as 1,500.
 The experienced event planning team at the mansion will ensure your special occasion is truly exceptional.

 Portraits of the Family